momsbreadco.com

 Tips for Success

 • Don’t rush fermentation — sourdough loves time.
+Mom's usually takes 5 hours at 77 degrees.

 • Every kitchen is a little different, so trust your eyes and hands more than the clock.